chenneking/citegeist/README.md

 - Access to arXiv's metadata and API

 ### Setup (Regular Users)
-1. Install the citgeist package
+1. Install the citgeist package.
     ```bash
     pip install citegeist
     ```
 2. Setup the Milvus database.
 As of March 2025, we provide a hosted version of this database that you can use for free (see usage instructions below).
-If we discontinue this, or you prefer to run this locally, you can download the database as file here: [Huggingface](https://huggingface.co/datasets/chenneking/citegeist-milvus-db) and refer to it when using the generator.
+If we discontinue this, please refer to the additional information provided in the respective sections below.
-3. Run the pipeline
+3. Run the pipeline.

 ### Setup (Web-Interface)
 You only need to follow these steps if you want to use the web-interface!
 Using the setup steps above are sufficient if you wish to use the python interface.